Swedish Model Anna Nystrom Shows Off Derriere In Insanely Sexy Thong Swimsuit

 “In sixteen minutes there was already 420 comments.
 PS.
 You are incredibly beautiful,” one more chimed in.

-And when she isn’t busy stunning in a bikini, Anna is flaunting her gorgeous figure in a number of other outfits including ones that are fitness-inspired.
+And when she isn’t busy stunning in a bikini, Anna is flaunting her gorgeous figure in a number of other outfits, including ones that are fitness-inspired.
 As The Inquisitr reported last week, the blonde-haired beauty shared a picture of herself in a tight little workout ensemble.
 In the image, Nystrom can be seen posing on a big set of rocks with the ocean not too far in the distance.

 The bombshell looks over her shoulder and flashes a slight smile for the camera while rocking a face full of makeup that comes complete with eyeliner, blush, eyeshadow, and matte lipstick.
 The social media sensation wears her long, blonde locks down and slightly waved.
 In the image, Nystrom shows off her muscular figure in a pair of nude-colored yoga pants that fit her like a glove.
 Just like her most recent image, the model’s toned and round booty is fully on display in the shot.

-Hopefully it’s not too long before Anna wows her fans with another sexy shot.
+Hopefully, it’s not too long before Anna wows her fans with another sexy shot.